About Zero Sun™

 If we can make it here, we can make it anywhere

 Building a house that runs completely on its own solar power is one thing.

 Doing it in a place where sunlight is absent for months at a time is something else entirely.

 The solar energy that is generated during the summer months has to last throughout the year, which make this experiment worthy of its name.

 Another way of putting it might be, “If we can make it here, we can make it anywhere”.

 Modern one-storey house

-Zero Sun is a modern one-storey house from the standard range of the Swedish company A-hus.
-The only customisation of the house is a small upgrade of the window energy class and that there is an equipment room.
+Zero Sun is a modern one-storey house from the standard range of the Swedish construction company A-hus.

-In one way or another, guests at the Zero Sun will be able to monitor their energy consumption, look at the energy balance and get a prognosis of how long the energy will last.
+In one way or another, the guests at the Zero Sun will be able to monitor their and Zero Sun’s energy consumption, to look at the energy balance and real time production, and to get a prediction of how long the energy will last.